Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 2 (B)

 Which of the following symptoms would a patient with a lesion (injury) that destroyed the right side of the spinal cord in the region of the upper back be most likely to experience?

-B. Loss of pain in the left foot
+B. Loss of pain in the right foot

 Question #3